Derek Conway: After parliament

-Conway is currently a presenter of Epilogue, a book review programme on Press TV, an English-language international television news channel funded by the Iranian government.
+Conway was a presenter of Epilogue, a book review programme on Press TV, an English-language international television news channel funded by the Iranian government.
 In Jeremy Paxman's book The Political Animal (2002) Conway is quoted as saying "I miss the pressures.
 I love living on the edge".

-Personal life
+Personal life and death

-Conway has been married to Colette Elizabeth Mary Lamb since 1980 and they have two sons and a daughter.
+Conway was married to Colette Elizabeth Mary Lamb from 1980 and they had two sons and a daughter.

-Conway was commissioned into the 6th Battalion, Royal Regiment of Fusiliers (Territorial Army) in 1977.
-He was promoted lieutenant in 1979 and captain in 1981.
+He was commissioned into the 6th Battalion, Royal Regiment of Fusiliers (Territorial Army) in 1977.
+Conway was promoted to lieutenant in 1979 and captain in 1981.
 In 1982 he transferred to 5th Battalion, The Light Infantry.
-He was promoted major in 1987, was awarded the Territorial Decoration in 1990 and transferred to the Reserve in 1994.
-He has also been an executive for Granada Television, a Sunday school teacher and a charity organiser for the National Fund for Research into Crippling Diseases (1974–1983) and the Cats Protection League (chief executive from 1998 to 2003).
-He is a Freeman of the City of London.
+He was promoted to major in 1987, was awarded the Territorial Decoration in 1990 and transferred to the Reserve in 1994.
+Conway was also an executive for Granada Television, a Sunday school teacher and a charity organiser for the National Fund for Research into Crippling Diseases (1974–1983) and the Cats Protection League (chief executive from 1998 to 2003).
+He was a Freeman of the City of London.

+Conway died from primary biliary cholangitis on 4 May 2026, at the age of 73.